tosinolaleru/skillshare-mastering-pipelines/README.md

 # Mastering Bitbucket Pipelines for Continuous Deployment and Continuous Integratio

-Repository for my Course "Mastering Bitbucket Pipelines for Continuous Deployment and Continuous Integration"
+Repositories for my Course "Mastering Bitbucket Pipelines for Continuous Deployment and Continuous Integration"

 A preview of the first 3 lessons of this course is on YouTube: https://www.youtube.com/playlist?list=PLOX_mQri1cCla7Y_eVCSwZtNjzzxyrlSf